culturecreates/Culture-inTime/README.md

 Types of Users
 =========================
-* Power User: Can create SPARQL queries and Spotlights on data.
+* Power User: Can create SPARQL queries and Spotlights.
 * Spotlight Editor: Creates Spotlights on data without needing SPARQL.
 * Browser: Uses Search functionality and pre-configured Spotlights to peruse data.